mmbman/Katagiri/1980-04-19-Blue-Cliff-Record-Case-3-Talk-1.md

 That is the really great function which modern civilization possesses inherently.
 That is great function.
 Great function is basically, everything is free, completely free.
 It is never limited by any rules or principles.
 We say always, “modern civilization is best,” or “modern civilization is good” – it becomes sort of rules or principles we set up already.
 But it is not [the] real nature of modern civilization.
 In order to make modern civilization help all sentient beings, we should appreciate it, and reflect, watch carefully, without misusing it.

 ...
-That’s why we have to say constantly [that] the Great Function appears without abiding by fixed principles.
+That’s why we have to say [that] the Great Function appears [constantly] without abiding by fixed principles.

 ##### 33:00

 “The intent is that you will realize there is something transcendent.”
 Your life, floor, trees, birds – trancendental.
-We set out a certain idea: when you see spring – wow, spring is wonderful, because all trees, all beings start to work, and everyone is excited.
+We set up a certain idea, when you see spring: wow, spring is wonderful, because all trees, all beings start to work, and everyone is excited.
 And that means exactly, consciously or unconsciously, [that] you hate winter.
 But you cannot hate winter, because spring comes from winter.
 Without winter, you cannot see spring.

 What is spring?
-Basically, spring is free from your ideas, principles or rules you have set up.
+Basically, spring is free from your ideas, [the] principles or rules you have set up.
 Spring is something transcendent, completely transcendent.

 ##### 34:15

 “This great function covers the sky, covers the earth”: This is great being, great function.
 You have [it], trees have [it], spring has [it], pebbles – whatever it is, it has [it].
 Whatever you may be, everything has this great function, covering the sky and heaven and earth, whatever it is – just like wind.
-Wind is always present, wherever you may go.
+Wind is omnipresent, wherever you may go.

 But you cannot grasp the omnipresence of the wind.
 If the wind is omnipresent, well it’s not necessary to use a fan, because wherever you may go, wind is there.
 In summer, you should feel cool without using a fan.
 But it’s impossible to do that.